FDA expected to authorize second coronavirus booster for 50 and older

 The authorizations for second Pfizer-BioNTech and Moderna boosters could be announced as soon as Tuesday, according to the officials, who spoke on the condition of anonymity because they were not permitted to discuss the situation.
-They said talks continue, and it was possible, but unlikely, major changes could occur.
+They said talks continue, and it was possible, but unlikely, that major changes could occur.

-After the FDA acts, Rochelle Walensky, director of the Centers for Disease Control and Prevention, is expected to issue a statement saying second boosters are available for eligible individuals interested in receiving them, but not to explicitly recommend that.
+After the FDA acts, Rochelle Walensky, director of the Centers for Disease Control and Prevention, is expected to issue a statement saying second boosters are available for eligible individuals interested in receiving them but not to explicitly recommend that.

-People will be able to get a second booster at least four months after receiving the first.
+People will be able to get a second booster at least four months after receiving the first booster.
 Currently, second boosters are recommended only for people whose immune systems are impaired, which can hamper an effective response to the vaccine.

 The question of additional boosters has sparked days of discussion among health officials in the Biden administration and debate within the wider scientific community.
 Administration officials, as with past vaccine decisions, have struggled to decipher intriguing but frequently evolving data, often from Israel; a political environment in which large swaths of the American population are ambivalent — or in come cases, hostile — toward vaccines; and uncertainty about whether the highly transmissible omicron subvariant BA.2 poses a major threat.

-The authorizations appear unlikely to prompt large numbers of older Americans to rush to the drugstore to get a second booster.
-Data suggests that vaccine fatigue has set in among even some of the most vulnerable.
-Only about two-thirds of those 65 and older eligible for boosters have received them, according to the CDC.
+The authorizations appear unlikely to prompt large numbers of older Americans to rush to get a second booster.
+Data suggests that vaccine fatigue has set in for many, even among some of the most vulnerable.
+About two-thirds of those 65 and older that are eligible for boosters have received them, according to the CDC.
 Overall, U.S. vaccination and booster rates are lower than in many Western European nations — which nevertheless have experienced a sharp rise in cases in recent weeks and months.

 In deciding to make fourth shots of the mRNA vaccines available for people 50 and older, the FDA considered and then rejected several alternatives.
 Officials described the discussions among administration health experts as lively but not antagonistic, with an effort to come to a unified position that could be clearly explained to the American people.